trawat87/book/chapters/in/aws-auroradb.md

 ### Reboot

 This action will kill all active sessions on the database and restart the servers.
-All uncommitted transactions will be lost.
+All uncommitted transactions will be lost

 ### Delete